ces0491/tidyul/PACKAGE_SUMMARY.md

 ## Package Overview

 **tidyul** is a comprehensive R package for unsupervised learning built on tidyverse principles.
-It covers all topics from your STA5077Z practicals and provides a unified, tidy interface for common unsupervised learning tasks.

 ## What's Included